Posted on 22 Oct 2024

 What if my injury or illness is permanent?

-StateMinimum WPI threshold
+StateMinimum threshold

 New South Wales• Physical injuries: 11%